20 Facts About Aquamarine Gemstones

 12. Aquamarine is the gemstone for the 19th anniversary.

 13. Deep color is the main consideration when cutting aquamarine gemstones, with designs like Barions and emerald cuts often preferred.
-More about gemstone cuts read Quick Guide to Gemstone Cutting Styles.
+More about gemstone cuts: Quick Guide to Gemstone Cutting Styles.

 14. An aquamarine is a semi-precious gemstone.

-15. Aquamarine gemstones are rated a 7.5-8 on the Mohs scale which defines a gemstones durability based on a scale called the Mohs hardness scale.
+15. Aquamarine gemstones are rated a 7.5–8 on the Mohs scale, which defines a gemstone’s durability based on a scale from 1 to 10.

 20. To clean aquamarines, use warm water and mild soap for safety.
 Avoid ultrasonic and steam cleaners if the stone has liquid inclusions or fractures.
 Also, steer clear of cleaning products with ammonia or alcohol.